Best Project Management Software: 11 Tools Compared

 9. Wrike: Best for client management

-Wrike offers stackable storage and security in an easy-to-use format, so both clients and internal teams can safely access information.
-This can be helpful when you’re working with external partners, such as clients, in addition to managing work as a company.
+Wrike offers stackable storage and security so both clients and internal teams can safely access information.
+This is helpful when working with external partners.

 Comparison: See how Wrike compares to this alternative